 Kimon de Greef

-Kimon de Greef is a freelance journalist and researcher from South Africa.
-His work has appeared in The New Yorker, The New York Times, The Guardian, Guernica, National Geographic and other publications.
-He coauthored a book about abalone poaching and has written widely on illicit trades.
-He holds a conservation biology masters from the University of Cape Town and a journalism masters from New York University.
+I am a freelance journalist and researcher from South Africa.
+My work has appeared in The New Yorker, The New York Times, The Guardian, Guernica, National Geographic and other publications.
+I coauthored a book about abalone poaching and have written widely on illicit trades.
+I have a conservation biology masters from the University of Cape Town and a journalism masters from New York University.
+I am currently at work on a book for Doubleday about psychedelic toads.

-Some recent stories involved a Syrian raccoon trapper in New York, a charismatic but dangerous neo-shaman who brought psychedelic toad smoking to the world, the rivalrous underworld of songbird smuggling (featured by NPR) and the harmful supply chain for white sage.
-He has also written about gang violence, corruption, food delivery work, diamond mining, racing pigeons, sea cucumbers and donkey rustling.
+Some recent stories involved a Syrian raccoon trapper in New York, the rise and fall of a charismatic toad-smoking evangelist, the rivalrous underworld of songbird smuggling (featured by NPR) and the harmful supply chain for white sage.
+I have also written about gang violence, corruption, food delivery work, diamond mining, racing pigeons, sea cucumbers and donkey rustling.

 Contact: kimondg@gmail.com / kimondegreef@protonmail.com